ppsx/ws-esp32-s3-amoled-241/docs/TECHNICAL_NOTES.md

 **Solution:** Read from framebuffer at expanded coordinates with bounds checking
 - Prevents out-of-bounds access
 - Maintains proper color values at edges

+### Image Blitting Optimizations (BMP/JPEG)

+**Issue:** Pixel-by-pixel rendering is correct but slow for full-screen images.

+**Fix:** Fast path for rotation=0 + clipping-aware loops
+- For rotation=0, copy rows directly into the framebuffer with tight loops
+- Apply RGB565 byte/bit swapping consistently
+- For other rotations, fall back to per-pixel rotated writes (correctness-first)
 - Eliminates visual artifacts from duplicate pixels

 ---